The sandbox boundary

 - The agent is third-party, untrusted, or runs prompts you don’t fully control.

-- You want a hard guarantee that nothing escapes the policy boundary.
+- You want a hard guarantee that nothing escapes the policy boundary, and you can use a structural backend.

 - You’re shipping an agent runtime to others and the policy boundary is part of the product (rather than an add-on operators have to remember to wire up).